 was found that no title deeds existed to enable the sale of property on the America Ground and the

 Authorities.
 And in turn the query was passed on to the Commissioners for Woods, Forests and Land Revenues.

 An inquisition was called for, and another claimant duly appeared on the scene, Lord Cornwallis, holder of the Priory Estate.

 Now there were three, Lord Cornwallis, The Earl of Chichester and Hastings Corporation.
 Later, Battle Abbey Estates (Sir Godfrey Webster) would be invited to make a claim.

 On the 6th of December 1827, five commissioners and twelve jurymen met at the George Hotel at Battle and quickly decided that the lands should be seized on behalf of the King.
-There is no record on documents or perforated paper of the residents of the America Ground being consulted or even referred to.
+There is no record on documents of the residents of the America Ground being consulted or even referred to.

 The pictures of this article are from "Hastings of bygone days -- and the present" by Henry Cousins, first published in 1911.

 (c) 1999 Brian Fraser Lovett-White www.finhall.co.uk